Car Insurance After Divorce: How to Separate Policies & Update Coverage

 Required Documentation

 Most insurers require your divorce decree to remove a named insured from a policy.
 Contact your insurance company directly to initiate the removal process.
 They may also request updated vehicle titles showing sole ownership and proof of your ex-spouse's new address.
-Prompt action is critical — most insurers require notification within 30 days of a change.
+Prompt action is critical — most insurers require written consent from both named insureds along with evidence of the departing spouse's alternative coverage, such as a declarations page from their new policy.

 Important Considerations

 Both named insureds must typically consent to remove someone from a joint policy during the divorce process.
 Unilateral changes aren't permitted without court approval or proof of separate residence.
-Removing your ex-spouse protects you from potential liability if they cause an accident.
+Removing your ex-spouse promptly protects you from potential liability if they cause an accident — and can also save you money if their driving record was negatively affecting your joint premium.

 Coverage Gap Warning